yTakkar/Handy-Notification/README.md

 # Handy-Notification
-A very simple & useful Google+ style notification bar which comes from the bottom, notified you & transitions back to the bottom.
+A very simple & useful Google+ style notification bar which comes from the bottom, notifies you & transitions back to the bottom.
 Screenshots below.

 # Quick links
 1. [Screenshots](#screenshots)